 By state law, the county appraiser is responsible for listing and valuing property in a uniform and equal manner.
 The appraiser estimates only the value of your property.
 The amount of taxes you pay depends on the budgets set in August by city and county governments.

 By state law, part of the revenue on some of the county's sales tax collections is shared with Johnson County cities.
 The county generally receives approximately 62.7 percent of the revenue and the cities get approximately 37.3 percent of the collections for their discretionary use for the Public Safety I, II and III sales tax.
-The County receives approximately 25.4974 percent of the local sales tax while the cities receive 74.5026 percent.
+The County receives approximately 25.4 percent of the local sales tax while the cities receive 74.6 percent.
 The County receives 100 percent of the Stormwater sales tax.

 The State's sales tax rate is 6.5 percent.

 City sales tax rates, which include city, county, and state totals, are as follows: